What’s New in Alexandria, VA in 2023

 Pictured: 1799 Prime Steak & Seafood

 Date night options have multiplied with tempting new openings such as 1799 Prime Steak & Seafood, a polished but inviting steakhouse in Old Town owned by Jahmond Quander, a member of one of the oldest documented African American families, and co-founded by Chef Sonny Tena.
 Also in Old Town, play sommelier with a wine list focused on female winemakers at Virginia’s Darling Wine Bar, a new “nightly dinner party” at Mae’s Market and Café, or head to Railbird Kitchen, a small plates, chicken sandwiches and cocktails concept designed to complement its sister establishment, Captain Gregory’s.
-In Alexandria’s West End, settle in over ceviche and Peruvian favorites at Lima Bistro Bar & Restaurant or bring your appetite for traditional Ethiopian fare and live music to Roha Ethiopian Restaurant.
+In Alexandria’s West End, settle in over ceviche and Peruvian favorites at Casa Amigos or bring your appetite for traditional Ethiopian fare and live music to Roha Ethiopian Restaurant.

 Cafés and Brunch